Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: A Brief Literature Survey

 Two common output codes are the one-versus-all (1vsALL) and one-versus-one (1vs1) matrices \cite{hsu2002comparison}.
-Because the two matrices have no error-correcting ability, some researchers tried to use good channel codes that have large hamming distances between the codewords for correcting the errors introduced by the ``channels''.
-This method is known as problem-independent coding design \cite{dietterich1995solving}.
-However, unlike the channel codes in the communication community, the ``channels'' in ECOC are influenced by the bipartitions of the classes, which might make the ``noise'' (errors) of the channels rather high due to improper bipartitions.
-Furthermore, because there are totally $2^{P-1}-1$ possible bipartitions in any binary codes, the code length is limited when the number of the classes $P$ is small \cite{prior2005over}.
+Because they have no error-correcting ability, later on, channel codes with large hamming distances between the codewords were tried, which is known as problem-independent codings \cite{dietterich1995solving}.
+However, unlike channel codes in communication, the ``channels'' in ECOC are influenced by the bipartitions of classes: if the classes are partitioned improperly, the ``noise'' (errors) of the channels may be rather high.
+Furthermore, because there are only $2^{P-1}-1$ possible bipartitions in any binary codes, the code length is limited when $P$ is small \cite{prior2005over}.
 Finally, the error-correcting ability of ECOC is severely limited.
-Until now, to our best knowledge, few evident proofs showed the error-correcting ability \cite{masulli2000effectiveness}.
-In most cases, the 1vsALL and 1vs1 codings are still the most powerful ones due to the low level ``noise'' of their ``channels'' \cite{rifkin2004defense}.
-Although in \cite{tapia2004beyond,tapia2010recursive}, Tapia {\it{et al.}} declared improved performance with the advanced Low-Density Parity-Check (LDPC) channel codes and a proper arrangement of the classes, there is no analysis on how much LDPC contributes to the performance improvement.
+Until now, to our knowledge, few evident proofs showed the error-correcting ability \cite{masulli2000effectiveness}, and in most cases, 1vsALL and 1vs1 are still prevalent \cite{rifkin2004defense}.
+Although Tapia {\it{et al.}} declared improved performance with low-density parity-check codes and special bipartitions \cite{tapia2004beyond,tapia2010recursive}, we do not know how much the codes contribute to the improvement compared to the bipartitions.